 Introduce an additional image frame on the opposite page, meeting the horizontal guideline.

 Select the Eyedropper Tool (I) and hover over the background colour of one of the photos.
 Click once and double-click the resulting swatch that appears at the bottom of the Tools panel.
 Select Add CMYK Swatch and click OK.

 Return to the text frame at the top of Page 3 and highlight "Ingredients..."
 Set the Text Colour to your new swatch (the swatch I’ve used here is C=0, M=88, Y=73, K=0), which has appeared in the drop-down Fill menu in the top control panel.
 You can also apply this to parts of the body text that you want to stand out.

-Double-click on the A-Master spread to bring up the Master on screen.
+Double-click on the A-Parent spread to bring up the Parent on screen.
 Drag and select the two page number frames and the two footer frames on the spread and Edit > Copy.
 Return to the Pages 2 and 3 spread and Edit > Paste in Place.
 Set the Text Colour for all these items to [Paper].